Below are five things you should do before signing a business lease.

-It is important to check if you require Council Approval to operate your business before entering into a lease.
+It is important to check if you require council approval to operate your business before entering into a lease.
 All properties in Sydney are zoned by the local council.
 The type of activities and zones will vary from council to council, and determine what sort of activities the property can be used for.
 Examples include:

 - Residential zones;

-- Commercial zones; and
+- Commercial zones;

-- Industrial zones.
+- and Industrial zones.

 If you are entering into a lease, you need to ensure that your business is allowed to operate at that location.
-If you operate without council approval the council can stop your business from trading or order you to close your business.
+If you operate without council approval the council can stop your business from trading and order you to close your business.

-3. Organise a security
+3. Organise security

 When entering into a lease, the landlord will usually require you to provide security for the lease.
 The amount of security is usually the equivalent to four or more weeks’ rent.

-The type of security you could provide are:
+Types of security you could provide include:

-- Bank Guarantees;
+- Bank guarantees;

-- Bank cheque;
+- Bank cheques;

-- Deposit bond; or
+- Deposit bonds; or

 - A guarantee by a third party.